Get insider access

 Game 1

-The Sony M9 has a great color gamut in HDR.
+The HDR color gamut is great.
 It has fantastic coverage of the DCI-P3 color space used by the vast majority of current HDR content.
 Its coverage of the wider Rec.
-2020 color space is limited, so it's not future-proof.
+2020 color space is limited, though, but there aren't many tone mapping issues with either color space.

 Picture Quality